Socioeconomic status and memory: Durkin et al

-Working Memory Measures
+Working memory measures

 Psychometrics

 Scores on working memory measures have determined a strong association between working memory and language learning disabilities.
 These measures are very useful in measuring a child's working memory and or learning disabilities.
 Research shows studies of working memory can predict a child's scholastic abilities for up to three years later.
 Considering low SES is largely related to learning and language disabilities it is important to validate whether measures for such topics are free of socioeconomic influences.

 The phonological loop is used by working memory to acquire and associate new vocabulary with existing vocabulary knowledge.
 Use of non-word repetition to measure the phonological loop has proven a strong predictor of learning disabilities in children learning language.
 These standardized language tests may pose more problems for children coming from Low SES families than children from Normal to High SES.
 Parent interaction, or the role of a caregiver in the home are of utmost important when developing vocabulary knowledge and strengthening the phonological loop.
 Typically, in low SES homes parent interaction, extracurriculars and social environment are limited, this slows the child's development of vocabulary compared to children of normal to high SES.
 Working memory involves the memory system, which actively attends to gathering and organizing new information.
 It is a constant running memory system that aids memory storage and association.
 Learning languages makes use of the working memory, however the strength of the working memory does not determine one's ability for vocabulary knowledge.
 To distinguish children's scores between assessments, which study vocabulary, and those that study working memory, studies have had cohorts from both low SES and high SES families complete a battery of working memory measures.
 Indeed, measurements of children's vocabulary knowledge reinforced past research on the impact a child's environment can have on their language learning.
 Measurements for non-word repetition and digit recall however showed no difference among scores between children of either High or Low SES.
 These findings dictate that measurements purely involved in working memory and not associated with vocabulary are free of socioeconomic influence.
 Working memory is unaffected by SES, however learning disabilities are still largely associated with Low SES.
 Researchers can assume that working memory measurements are not biased to SES and can properly assess language development and other learning problems.
 The applicability of this knowledge proves especially useful in determining needs for early intervention in children's learning environments.